dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/model-versions.md

 ---

 :::info New functionality
-This functionality is new in v1.5 — if you have thoughts, weigh into the [GitHub discussion](https://github.com/dbt-labs/dbt-core/discussions/6736)!
+This functionality is new in v1.5 — if you have thoughts, participate in [the discussion on GitHub](https://github.com/dbt-labs/dbt-core/discussions/6736)!
 :::

 Versioning APIs is a hard problem in software engineering.
-At the root of the challenge is the fact that the producers and consumers of an API have competing incentives:
+The root of the challenge is that the producers and consumers of an API have competing incentives:
 - Producers of an API need the ability to make changes to its logic.
 There is a real cost associated with maintaining legacy endpoints forever, but losing the trust of downstream users is far costlier.
 - Consumers of an API need to trust in its stability—their queries will keep working, and won't break without warning.
 There is a real cost associated with migrating to a newer API version, but unplanned migration is far costlier.